 Internal Audit focus areas in practice and recently conducted internal audits

 As per the annual internal audit Plan of Patria, special internal audits were conducted during 2018 in the areas of sales and marketing processes (including engaging and using of third party sales and marketing representatives), corporate governance and Business Partner Selection process which regulates engaging of third party agents, consultants and market representatives.
 The findings were not of serious nature but mainly recommendations for further development and corrections, and the findings were reported to the Audit Committee and Board.
-A follow up audit of implementation of the agreed process development actions will be conducted during second half of 2019.
+A follow-up audit of the implementation of the agreed process development actions will be conducted during the second half of 2019.

-In addition to the formal internal audits, there is special attention around and focus on such business operations that introduce higher corruption and bribery risks (such as use of third party agents for sales and marketing) also in the regular daily operations and in meetings of the Board of Management, Board of Directors, Audit Committee, as is feasible and as/when necessary.
+In addition to the formal internal audits, there is special attention and focus on such business operations that introduce higher corruption and bribery risks (such as use of third party agents for sales and marketing) also in the regular daily operations and in meetings of the Board of Management, Board of Directors, Audit Committee, as is feasible and as necessary.

 More information on risk management, main risks and opportunities in Patria's Annual Reviews